marcchua/go-vault-demo/README.md

 ### Setup

 You can run the sample as a standalone Go application.
 You will need a Vault instance and a Postgres instance to get started.
+If you need a Postgres instance you can look at the [postgres examples](examples/postgres) for managed deployments.

 1. Run the [Postgres script](scripts/postgres.sql) at your Postgres instance.
 2. Run the [Vault script](scripts/vault.sh) at your Vault instance.